 Fashion

-When looking at historical jewelry one can ask themselves a series of questions centered on the significance of the object.
-Who was it made for and what was their function?
+When looking at historical jewelry one can ask themselves a series of questions centered on the object’s significance.
+Who was it made for and what was its function?
 Oftentimes, the design alone can tell us.
 Jewelry in Ancient Greece falls under both of these categories and more.
 It is beautiful.
 It is meaningful.
 And can help art historians on their journey to discover even more about a civilization that has captured curiosities for ages.

 Materials